HirDaysOfTheWeek/ClonechatServer/README.md

 ### Testing

+* Go to your root directory for this repository and open a new tab

+* In the new tab, run `mongod` and AFTER, in the original tab, run `node app.js`

 * For text: `curl -v -F fieldname=value` and repeat the part after `-v` for every field needed in the request

 * For images: same as above but prepend an @ symbol before the path name so `curl -v -F imagefieldname=@imagepath.jpg`